 This refers to two cigarette manufacturers, Dubek and the Brothers Masparo, which, at the time, distributed albums depicting vignettes from the life and history of the Yishuv.
 Picture cards, meant to complete the verbal descriptions in the albums, were sold along with cigarette packs.
 One of Dubek’s albums dealt with civil guards and sports, and contained pictures of Eretz-Israeli athletes and members of the Jewish auxiliary police (called the notrim) and special night squads.
 Another had about 200 pictures of Israeli landscapes taken from the collections of the Jewish National Fund.
 A third album dealt with the history of the Jewish people.

 The young man will not give up his cards.
 Like the gang members, he wants to complete the albums.
 The card-collecting game changes the emotional tone of the scene.
 The juvenile gang members and the young man realize that they are on the same team, which exists in the liminal time between childhood and adulthood, symbolized by smoking cigarettes and playing cards.
 The young man’s devotion to the game even overshadows his romantic obligation to his date: he and the gang members lose themselves in the game.
 They are no longer subject to the real space and time, dominated by poverty, violence, and alienation.
 Rather, they share the broad historical period of the game –the hegemonic history of the Jewish renaissance in Palestine.
 The game replaces the landscape of the outskirts of the city with the symbolic locations portrayed on the cards: historic landscapes and milestones of the Zionist settlement in Eretz Israel.
-The game replaces the random violence of the gang with the organized and nationally channeled conflict represented in the cards: images of Jewish athletes and Jews serving in the Eretz-Israeli defense forces.
+The game replaces the random violence of the gang with the organized and nationally channeled conflict represented in the cards: images of Jewish athletes and Jews serving in the Yishuv’s defense forces.

 The appearance of the actors in the role of these youngsters further emphasizes the playful qualities of the scene.
 They are dressed in children’s clothes, wearing Zorro-like masks that signify them as robbers in a children’s game.
 The pleasure of the game creates a sportive moment of wellbeing: affiliation with a larger group, engagement in the collective Zionist narrative that was larger than themselves, and a sense of triumph while celebrating the symbolic achievements of the national project.